code-distortion/adapt/README.md

 ### My project uses database connections by name&hellip;

-If your codebase picks database connections by name (instead of letting the "default" connection be used), you'll want to look at the `remap-connections` setting that lets you update the settings for your other connections.
+If your codebase picks database connections by name (instead of letting the "default" connection be used), you'll want to look at the `remap_connections` setting that lets you update the settings for your other connections.